-- The Western Energy Imbalance Service Market (WEIS): a real-time wholesale electricity market that balances generation and load regionally, delivery cost savings and enhanced reliability to participants.
-(Launching in early 2021.)
+- The Western Energy Imbalance Service Market (WEIS): Launched in 2021, the WEIS is a real-time wholesale electricity market that balances generation and load regionally, delivery cost savings and enhanced reliability to participants.

-- Western Reliability Coordination (RC) Service: Beginning in December 2019, SPP will operate in the Western Interconnection as a North American Electric Reliability Corporation (NERC) certified reliability coordinator, working with customers to keep the lights on and mitigate operational contingencies that threaten the reliability of the bulk power system.
-(Launching December 2019.)
+- Western Reliability Coordination (RC) Service: In 2019, SPP began operating in the Western Interconnection as a North American Electric Reliability Corporation (NERC) certified reliability coordinator, working with customers to keep the lights on and mitigate operational contingencies that threaten the reliability of the bulk power system.

 - Western Interconnection Unscheduled Flow Mitigation Plan (WIUFMP): SPP administers the WIUFMP on behalf of several western utilities, a blueprint for the use of certain controllable devices in the mitigation of congestion along transmission lines in the west.

-If you’re interested in discussing any of these services SPP can offer, up to and including membership in the SPP RTO, contact a customer relations representative to learn more today.
+If you’re interested in discussing any of these services, including membership in the SPP RTO, please contact a customer relations representative to learn more.

 WEIS Public Marketplace Portal Data